MitChaudhari/BudgetBuddy/README.md

    ```
    cd BudgetBuddy
    ```
+3. Make sure to get the `.env` file from the blackboard.

-3. Install dependencies:
+4. Install dependencies:
    ```
    npm install
    ```
-4. Start the application in development mode:
+5. Start the application in development mode:
    ```
    npm run dev
    ```
-5. Access the application by navigating to [http://localhost:3000/](http://localhost:3000/) in your web browser.
+6. Access the application by navigating to [http://localhost:3000/](http://localhost:3000/) in your web browser.

-6. Make sure to get the `.env` file from the blackboard.
+7. For testing purposes and you can use the following login credentials: `username:` mit and `password:` 123456

+8. Follow the on page directions and check out the different pages.
+Feel free to test out with creating a new account.

 ## Insights and Results
 The development of BudgetBuddy provided key insights into handling data visualization and user authentication in web applications.
 A significant challenge was incorporating a dynamic pie chart into PDF reports, which could not be achieved due to static rendering limitations with `puppeteer`.
 Future improvements will explore server-side image rendering or alternative libraries to resolve this.